Periodontal Care in Saint Paul, MN

 If you have not been to the dentist in a while, you should consider scheduling an appointment.
 If your dentist can catch gum disease early—the gingivitis stage—it is reversible.

 Causes of Gum Disease

 Although many people might assume that poor oral hygiene is the main cause of periodontal disease, there are many different reasons why people might be susceptible.
 The primary cause is bacteria—or plaque—and the way the body responds to it.
-This can be influenced by many issues, including genetics, smoking, the immune system, and frequency of regular dental checkups.
+This can be influenced by many issues, including genetics, smoking, the immune system, lack of brushing and flossing, and infrequency of dental checkups.

 For cases where periodontal disease has progressed, osseous surgery might be necessary.
-This procedure smooths the surface of the roots of the teeth to get rid of rough surfaces where bacteria collect.
+This procedure smooths the surface of the roots to get rid of rough spots where bacteria collect.
 Additionally, the periodontal pockets are trimmed and repositioned.
 After the procedure, patients enjoy dramatically improved gum health.

 Keeping Your Gums Strong and Healthy

-Gum disease treatment is necessary to keep harmful bacteria in the mouth under control.
-Tarter and plaque must be removed from the teeth on a regular basis.
+Gum disease treatment in 55116 is necessary to keep harmful bacteria in the mouth under control.
+Tarter and plaque must be removed from the teeth regularly.
 Patients who have undergone gum surgery should plan on visiting our office every three or four months for periodontal maintenance.

-Call Our St. Paul Office to Schedule Your Next Visit
+Call Our St. Paul Dental Office to Schedule Your Next Visit

 Patients have been visiting Dr. Schulte's office since 1958, where it was originally known as Fischbach Dentistry to keep their smiles healthy, beautiful, and functional.
 With our emphasis on preventive care, we aim to ensure our patients keep their natural teeth for their entire lives with affordable care you can count on.
 Schedule a consultation with Dr. Schulte today to ensure the health of your teeth and gums.